-Tomino is known as one of the first mecha anime directors to break out of the mold of the basic good versus evil characterizations that are especially prevalent in mecha series, and with Gundam and its sequel, established that the protagonists and antagonists are really Not So Different after all.
+Tomino is known as one of the first mecha anime directors to break out of the mold of the basic good versus evil characterizations that are especially prevalent in mecha series, and with Gundam and its sequel, established that the protagonists and antagonists are really not so different after all.
 Which is a one of the reasons why he earned the Fan Nickname of the Bald Wizard.
 The other one is, obviously, that he is bald.

-It is alleged that the worst of his Kill 'em All tendencies were due to bouts with depression.
+It is alleged that the worst of his tendencies were due to bouts with depression.
 While a number of his series even in the 1980s did have happy endings, it wasn't until the mid-1990s, after Victory Gundam, that he finally worked through his problems, and consistently avoided killing off entire casts ever since.
 The later released compilation movies of Zeta Gundam (that he directed) even have had their plots altered to somewhat reduce the level of bloodshed.

 Despite this reputation, Tomino has a habit of following a tragic series with a comedic one, following Zambot 3 with Daitarn 3, Ideon with Xabungle, Aura Battler Dunbine with Heavy Metal L-Gaim, and Zeta Gundam with ZZ Gundam to name a few.
-He's also been shown to have Papa Bear traits, as seen when he delivered an epic "Reason You Suck" Speech to a group of people who disparaged Romi Paku for being Korean.
+He's also been shown to have Papa Wolf traits, as seen when he delivered an epic "Reason You Suck" Speech to a group of people who disparaged Romi Paku for being Korean.

 Love Hurts is also prevalent in Tomino's Gundam series.
 In at least two instances, the hero has killed or seen his Love Interest killed in battle, and the love interests of supporting characters have been killed in various senseless manners, or if they're lucky, as part of a Heroic Sacrifice.
 This leads to the thought that being a Gundam pilot isn't the most dangerous occupation in a Tomino series; rather, it's being a Gundam pilot's girlfriend.
 On the flip side, Characters in a comedy series seem to attract Harems, and get the implied Harem Ending.
 Notable examples are Jiron Amos who while implied to have picked Elche is left open for the possibility of having Rag too, Gainer Sanga who despite confessing his love to Sara holds a VERY close friendship with Cynthia Lane (Which Sara didn't seem to mind in the end), and Banjou Haran, who has ARTWORK of being flanked on both sides by beautiful women in their sexy underwear (Jetpacks, too, if we count the parting shot of Daitarn 3's first episode.
 Even Judau Ashta exhibits such charisma, attracting no less than six girls across his series (Elle, Roux, Chara, Haman, and the Purus) - the only way his ending could've been happier is if enough of them survived for him to Marry Them All.